Autodesk/pgbelt/docs/quickstart.md

     $ belt setup testdatacenter1 database1

+After setup completes, verify the schema was loaded correctly into the destination by running a schema diff.
+This compares `pg_dump -s` output from both databases (excluding indexes and NOT VALID constraints, which are loaded in later steps):

+    $ belt diff-schemas testdatacenter1 database1

+All databases should show `match`.
+If any show `mismatch`, review the diff output to identify what differs before proceeding.

 You can check the status of the migration, database hosts, replication delay, etc using the following command:

     $ belt status testdatacenter1